Ruslan-Pantaev/Midi_Webscraper/README.md

 example site: http://www.midiworld.com/bach.htm

 -TODO
-*Parse midi files with an algorithm to figure out the tonality / key of the piece to catalog data sets accordingly.
+Parse midi files with an algorithm to figure out the tonality / key of the piece to catalog data sets accordingly.
 Training with music in many tonalities produces undesirable results

-*algorithim can either inspect file for most recurrent notes to determine key OR use another webscraper to search the web for metadata (possibly less deterministic)
+Algorithim can either inspect file for most recurrent notes to determine key OR use another webscraper to search the web for metadata (possibly less deterministic)